Citibank Personal Loan Review

 A Quicken Loans Family Company, RocketLoans offers online loans with a quick pre-approval and same-day funding for some borrowers.
 Check your rate without impacting your credit, and $2,000 to $45,000 with a 36 or 60-month term.
 RocketLoans does charge a 1.00% - 6.00% origination fee, which could make this a more expensive option than some other loans.

 ¹Your loan terms are not guaranteed and are subject to our verification of your identity and credit information.
 To obtain a loan, you must submit additional documentation including an application that may affect your credit score.
-Rates will vary based on many factors, such as your creditworthiness (for example, credit score and credit history) and the length of your loan (for example, rates for 36 month loans are generally lower than rates for 72 month loans).
-Your maximum loan amount may vary depending on your loan purpose, income and creditworthiness.
+The availability of a loan offer and the terms of your actual offer will vary due to a number of factors, including your loan purpose and our evaluation of your creditworthiness.
+Rates will vary based on many factors, such as your creditworthiness (for example, credit score and credit history) and the length of your loan (for example, rates for 36 month loans are generally lower than rates for 72 month loans Your maximum loan amount may vary depending on your loan purpose, income and creditworthiness.
 Your verifiable income must support your ability to repay your loan.
 Marcus by Goldman Sachs is a brand of Goldman Sachs Bank USA and all loans are issued by Goldman Sachs Bank USA, Salt Lake City Branch.
 Applications are subject to additional terms and conditions.

 By clicking “Get Started”, you may or may not be matched with any lender mentioned in this article.
 Based on your creditworthiness, you may be matched with up to five different lenders in our partner network.